SALib/SALib/README.md

 The parameter samples will be saved in the file specified by the `-o` flag.
 The file will contain `D` columns, one for each parameter.

-Step 2: Perform model evaluations using the file of samples.
+**Step 2**: Perform model evaluations using the file of samples.
 This occurs independently of this library, other than the fact that you can specify a delimiter during sampling which might simplify the process of reading the parameter samples into your model.
 Save model output(s) of interest to a file and proceed.

-Step 3: Perform analysis of the model output (see `shell-analyze-sample.sh` for an example).
+**Step 3**: Perform analysis of the model output (see `shell-analyze-sample.sh` for an example).
 The analysis routines return measures of parameter sensitivity.
 It will print to the terminal by default; you may want to redirect output to a file using the `>` operator.
 ```
 python -B -m SALib.analyze \
 	   -m sobol \